MICROWAVE NEAR-FIELD IMAGING IN REAL TIME

 Natalia K. Nikolova

 Natalia K. Nikolova (IEEE S’93–M’97–SM’05–F’11) received the Dipl.
 Eng.
 (Radioelectronics) degree from the Technical University of Varna, Bulgaria, in 1989, and the Ph.D. degree from the University of Electro-Communications, Tokyo, Japan, in 1997.
 From 1998 to 1999, she held a Postdoctoral Fellowship of the Natural Sciences and Engineering Research Council of Canada (NSERC) at two Canadian universities, Dalhousie University in Halifax and McMaster University in Hamilton.
 In 1999, she joined the Department of Electrical and Computer Engineering at McMaster University, where she is currently a Professor.
 Her research interests include inverse scattering, microwave imaging, as well as computer-aided analysis and design of high-frequency structures and antennas.
-Prof. Nikolova has authored more than 250 refereed manuscripts, 5 book chapters, and the book “Introduction to Microwave Imaging” published by Cambridge University Press in 2017.
-She has delivered 37 invited lectures around the world on the subjects of microwave imaging and computer-aided electromagnetic analysis and design.
+Prof. Nikolova has authored more than 270 refereed manuscripts and 5 book chapters as well as the monograph “Introduction to Microwave Imaging” (Cambridge University Press 2017).
+She is also the co-author of a book on microwave and millimeter-wave holographic imaging (IEEE-Wiley, 2019).
+She has delivered 47 invited lectures around the world on the subjects of microwave imaging and computer-aided electromagnetic analysis and design.

-Prof. Nikolova is a Canada Research Chair in High-frequency Electromagnetics.
+Prof. Nikolova held a Canada Research Chair in High-frequency Electromagnetics from 2008 to 2018.
 She is a Fellow of the IEEE and a Fellow of the Canadian Academy of Engineering (CAE).
 She served as an IEEE Distinguished Microwave Lecturer from 2010 to 2013.

 Dr. Michael C. Hamilton is an Associate Professor in the Electrical and Computer Engineering Deptartment at Auburn University and the Assistant Director of the Alabama Microelectronics Science and Technology Center.